tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ## Optimizely Debug <a name="debug"></a>

+For full details on how to use NSNotifications and the Experiment Data Object, you can refer to this [QA article](https://help.optimizely.com/hc/en-us/articles/205156117-QA-Your-Optimizely-iOS-Experiments) in Optiverse.

 ### Subscribe to NSNotifications <a name="Notifications"></a>
 Optimizely provides a couple NSNotificationCenter notifications for developers to observe.
 Some use cases for implementing a notification include debugging and a way to interact with your other analytics tools.